 Early Childhood Education

 For more than a century, the University of Northern Iowa has educated teachers of young children.
 Because of their preparation and dedication, these teachers have assumed leadership roles in the education field.
-Today, the early childhood education program continues to prepare its graduates to assume leadership roles in education in Iowa, the United States and in countries throughout the world.
+Today, the early childhood education program, based in the Department of Curriculum and Instruction, continues to prepare its graduates to assume leadership roles in education in Iowa, the United States and in countries throughout the world.

 BEYOND THE CLASSROOM